 This kind of test can help scientists estimate how many people in the U.S. have had the virus.
 But it's not the best test to diagnose COVID-19.
-That's because it can take one or two weeks for you to develop antibodies.
+That's because it can take one to three weeks for you to develop antibodies.
 So they might not show up on a serology test early in your illness.

 So why do this kind of test at all?
 It can be an important guide to help researchers and policymakers understand how many people have had the virus.
 Or if you're experiencing long-term effects or want to donate convalescent plasma, it may help doctors confirm a past infection.

 Even if you don't think you've been sick, you might be asked to take a serology test if you live in an area where a lot of people have been affected by COVID-19.

 Molecular tests look for genetic signs of the virus.

 To do this test, your doctor swabs the inside of your nose and the upper part of your throat.
 It takes just a few seconds to collect a sample, which is then tested in a lab.
 A saliva test may also be available.

 Molecular tests are highly accurate.
 So they're one of the most reliable ways to diagnose COVID-19.
 But it may take several days to get the results back from a lab.
 So there's another test you might receive first.

 Antigen tests look for fragments of proteins that are found in or on the coronavirus.